AI Self-Service Kiosks in 2026: How Intelligent Hardware Is Reshaping Retail, QSR & Healthcare

 Q: What is the difference between a kiosk and a POS terminal?

-A POS terminal is designed for cashier-operated transactions.
-A kiosk is designed for customer self-service — larger screen, more durable enclosure, optimized for unattended public operation.
+A POS terminal is typically designed for cashier-assisted transactions.
+A kiosk is designed for customer self-service, with a larger screen, more public-facing durability, and a form factor better suited to unattended use.

 Q: How do you manage kiosks remotely?

-Commercial kiosks support MDM software for remote configuration, content updates, monitoring, and troubleshooting.
-Android kiosks work well with SOTI, AirWatch, or custom enterprise MDM platforms.
+Commercial kiosks typically support MDM tools for remote configuration, software updates, monitoring, and troubleshooting.
+Android kiosks are widely used with enterprise MDM platforms.

 Q: Are self-service kiosks replacing jobs?